 - How is the decision made about what type and how much support my child/young person will receive?

 - We ensure all children access the curriculum by carefully planning learning according to individual’s needs.

 - Rigorous tracking of progress and analysing individual pupil data highlights children who are not making expected progress.
-Interventions are then put in place to support their learning.
+Discussions take place with the class teacher and then interventions are then put in place to support their learning.

-- If interventions are not having the expected impact, then the SENDCO may refer an external professional to support once discussion with parents has been occurred.
+- If interventions are not having the expected impact, then the SENCO may refer an external professional to support once discussion with parents has occurred.